hyfydy/hyfydy-doc/hyfydy-user-manual.md

 \{ q_{t+h}, \dot{q}_{t+h} \} = I_h(q_t, \dot{q}_{t}, \ddot{q}_{t}, h )
 $$

-The integrator $I_h$ is a *fixed-step integrator*: during each step, the state is advanced with with a constant time interval.
+The integrator $I_h$ is referred to as a *fixed-step integrator*: during each step, the state is advanced with with a constant time interval.
 While this approach is common among physics simulation engines, it leaves the difficulty of choosing the step-size $h$ to the user.
 Step-size that are too small are inefficient, while step-sizes that are too large cause the simulation to become unstable.
 In practice, the optimal step-size often varies greatly during the course of a simulation, depending on the numerical stiffness at any point in time.

 *Variable-step integrators* circumvent that issue by adapting the step-size to the current state of simulation.
 A variable-step integrator $I_A$  computes the step-size $h$ based on a set of accuracy requirements $A$:
 $$